IonMateus/poliguard/CONTRIBUTING.md

-## Como contribuir
+### How to Contribute

-1. Faça um fork deste repositório.
+1. Fork this repository.
-2. Crie uma branch para sua modificação: `git checkout -b minha-feature`.
+2. Create a branch for your modification: `git checkout -b my-feature`.
-3. Commit suas alterações: `git commit -m 'Adiciona nova feature'`.
+3. Commit your changes: `git commit -m 'Adds new feature'`.
-4. Push para a branch: `git push origin minha-feature`.
+4. Push to the branch: `git push origin my-feature`.
-5. Abra um Pull Request neste repositório.
+5. Open a Pull Request in this repository.